keboola/keboola-as-code/README.md

 # Keboola as Code

-A monorepo written in Go, represents [Keboola Connection](https://www.keboola.com/product/overview) project as definition files.
+A monorepo written in Go.
+Contains

+- CLI for representing [Keboola Connection](https://www.keboola.com/product/overview) project as definition files.
+- API for applying templates to Keboola projects.
+- API for continuous sending of small data amounts and their batch import to Storage tables.

 ## Overview